 In addition, you can also seek to recover damages in that lawsuit for your pain and suffering associated with significant injuries and fatalities.

 A person who suffers injuries in New York as a result of someone else’s negligence has three years from the date of the accident to file a lawsuit.
 Resolving all of the issues after an accident with a drunk driver can be a complex matter, particularly when you are working within the state’s no-fault insurance environment.

 To verify that you do not miss any important deadlines, your best course of action is to retain a knowledgeable and experienced automobile accident lawyer.
 They can deal with all of the parties, including insurance companies.
 The fees personal injury lawyer charges will likely be paid out of the damages they recover.

 Call the New York Car Accident Lawyers at Douglas and London After You Have Been in an Accident with a Drunk Driver

 We work tirelessly to keep drunk drivers off the roads by seeking to hold them liable for the full amount of damages and losses.
 We recover compensation from their insurers under New York State’s no-fault laws and from the drunk drivers themselves.

-Please see our website or call Douglas and London directly to schedule a confidential and private consultation.
+Please see our website or call Douglas and London directly to schedule a confidential and private consultation with our New York City personal injury lawyers.
 We can help you recover the damages you deserve after a drunk driver causes your car crash.